cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     (39 numbers within around 1 minute; 40 numbers within around 5 minutes).
   - Even much more faster are heuristic algorithms, like the ones implemented in JCT.
 They normally don't find an optimal result, but a very good one.
-  - If the Number Shark calculates optional results, which can last very long, then it now can restart using old stored precalulations.
+  - If the Number Shark calculates optional results (which can last very long), then you now can restart using stored pre-calculations.

 - If the result in the dialog primality testing says, that the given number is NOT prime, then you can directly (via a new button) call the